amsify42/typestruct/readme.md

 $address->pincode = 524278;
 $address->city = 'MyCity';
 ```
-You can get the struct object here in both case, whether validated or not.
+You can get the struct object here in both case, whether validated or not with detail error information(if not validated).
 ```php
 $struct = $validator->getTypeStruct($address);
 ```